Dry Eyes – One of the most common eye diseases

 Forms of dry eyes

-Both forms lead to a reduction of the tear film and can coexist.
-Subjective dry eye complaints may be indicative in determining which form of dry eyes is present (Table1).
+Both forms lead to a reduction of the tear film and can also occur simultaneously.
+Subjective complaints of those affected can be a guide in determining which form of dry eyes is present (see table1).

 1 based on Kunert K. S. et. al. Trockenes Auge, Kaden Verlag, 2016: 53

-Symptoms associated with the various forms of dry eyes1
+Symptoms associated with the different forms of dry eyes1

 |Irritated eye lid margin|